Nadegamra/microservices-course_management/docs/Courses.md

 - **Sample Request:** `DELETE /courses/15`
 - **Response Codes:**
   - Course deleted successfully: `204 No Content`
-  - Course not found: `404 Not Found`
+  - Course not found or unauthorized: `404 Not Found`
 ### Get Course
 - **Short Description:** Gets a course, hidden courses are returned if requested by the owner
 - **URL:** `/courses/{id}`